emberjs/website/source/blog/2019-01-11-the-ember-times-issue-80.md

 Be kind,

-Kenneth Larsen, Jessica Jordan, Alon Bukai and the Learning Team
+Chris Ng, Kenneth Larsen, Jessica Jordan, Alon Bukai and the Learning Team